MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/jdbc-config-troubleshoot.md

     java.util.logging.FileHandler.level = FINEST
     ```

-1. Modify `java.util.logging.FileHandler.pattern = %h/java%u.log` line and replace `%h/` with a path you want to the file to be stored.
+1. Modify the `java.util.logging.FileHandler.pattern = %h/java%u.log` line and replace `%h/` with a path you want the file to be stored.
 For example:

    `java.util.logging.FileHandler.pattern = c:/Temp/java%u.log`